KseniaKrasotina/JB-temp/Test_documentation.md

 # JetBrains.
 The QA Test Assignment, RD team.

-In this Document by _Verification_ we mean three things:
+In this Document by _Verification_ we mean four things:
-1. Verifying the content in the Editor area for all collaborators is the same
+1. Verifying the content in the Editor area of the action initiator
+2. The content in the Editor area is synchronized among all collaborators
 2. Verifying the file content on the file system
 3. Verifying content in the 'Local History -> Local changes' window